HotShot003/HotShot003/README.md

 ### About Me
 - 🔭 I’m currently working on:
   - **First-Person Shooter (FPS) Game Project**: Developing an FPS game with smart NPC (Non-Player Character) behaviors to enhance the gaming experience.
+  - **News Aggregator Application** : Leading a team to develop a multilingual news aggregator platform.
 Stay tuned for updates!
-  - **Vanilla JavaScript Projects**: Exploring and showcasing my work using pure JavaScript (often referred to as "Vanilla JavaScript").
   - **React Projects**: Building dynamic and interactive web applications using React.

 - 🌱 I’m currently learning:
   - **Game Development**: Diving deeper into game mechanics, AI, and rendering techniques.
   - **JavaScript and React**: Enhancing my front-end development skills using pure JavaScript (Vanilla JS) and React for dynamic and interactive web applications.
+  - **React-3-Fiber** : Exploring React Three Fiber to learn more about creating 3D graphics and interactive experiences in React.

 - 👯 I’m looking to collaborate on:
   - Game development projects.